RichardsonOliveira/Chat-App/README.md

 # Chat-App

 # Changes made
-Dockerized backend using golang:alpine.
+Dockerized backend creating a Dockerfile for its components and building the application using golang:alpine.
 Container insctructions to open port :8080 and connect to Redis server on a separate container.

 Frontend also dockerized with node:alpine to work with an older version of React, as newer version do not suppor certain code elements.